 - 4 tbsp neutral cooking oil

-- 300 g boneless pork neck or chicken thighs sliced into bite-size pieces
+- 300 g boneless pork neck or chicken thighs - chopped into bite-size pieces

 - 2 tsp salt